zlintian/Genomic-analysis/README.md

 9. fix the ref allele in vcf formatted data if you will use the Sanger imputation server.
 10. zip the vcf file into vcf.gz.
 11. submit to imputation.
-12. download results, and transfer to plink format.
+12. download results, release, and transfer to plink format.
+13. fix the missing and duplicate SNP IDs in bim file
-13. combine the chromosomes into one file if neccessary.
+14. combine the chromosomes into one file if neccessary.
+15. fix the sample ID in fam file.
+They may be kept as FID_IID when converted from vcf format.
+16. add sex to fam file.
-14. Choose a proper method for GWAS.
-Watch out that the family information was lost when transferred to vcf format, so copy the original fam file here for an analysis based on family structure.
+17. Watch out that the family information was lost when transferred to vcf format, so add those.
+CAUTION: order of individuals in the original fam file may be different with the imputed file.
+17. QC and select with info score>0.8 (or other value).
+18. Choose a proper method for GWAS.

 ########################Quick search of Core Codes##################